 - Applies to employers engaged in interstate commerce.

-Can an Employee Refuse to Work Mandatory Overtime?
+Can an Employee Refuse to Work or Avoid Mandatory Overtime?

 Under normal circumstances, an employee cannot refuse to work mandatory overtime simply because he or she doesn't want to.
-Should an employee refuse to comply and not work the mandatory overtime requested by his employer, he may be terminated or subject to discipline.
+The best way to avoid mandatory overtime is to have a union contract.

 There are a few instances when terminating an employee who refused to work overtime is deemed an illegal action.
 These instances include: